Oregon Clean Grid Summit: Q&A With Attendees

 I’m grateful to Renewable Northwest and OEC for bringing people together at the Clean Grid Summit to build greater understanding about the changes in the Pacific Northwest power supply, and appreciate the opportunity to share a regional utility perspective at the summit.

-Question #3.
-How do you hope/plan to continue engaging in equitable grid decarbonization and/or the Oregon Clean Grid Collaborative moving forward?
+Question #3: How do you hope/plan to continue engaging in equitable grid decarbonization and/or the Oregon Grid Collaborative moving forward?

-Barton Robison, OEC Board Member (attendee): I want to continue to learn about the infrastructure needs required for decarbonization and to advocate for the communities that will be most impacted by these updates.
+Barton Robison, Willamette Partnership (attendee): I want to continue to learn about the infrastructure needs required for decarbonization and to advocate for the communities that will be most impacted by these updates.

 Anahi Rodriguez, Verde (panelist): I hope that organizations like Verde are invited to and welcomed at these tables!
 It’s so important that we are hearing from all different people.
 Lived experience is still experience.